abey79/vsvg/README.md

 ## What's this?

 This is a fast SVG viewer targeted at plotter users.
 It is somewhat usable, although it's still a highly experimental WIP.
+In addition, `vsvg` support a small subset of commands similar to *vpype*'s, albeit with a different syntax (see `vsvg --help`).

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/49431240/220178589-e07f7e13-5706-4a7d-bbd4-aefffffa0c58.png">